nanajjar/cci-self-placement/README.md

-# CSE 12X Self-Placement
+# ITSC 121X Self-Placement

-This tool provides the workflow for the University of Washington's self-placement tool for the introductory programming courses CSE 12x (CSE 121, 122, 123).
+This tool provides the workflow for the University of North Carolina at Charlotte self-placement tool for the introductory programming courses ITSC 121x (ITSC 1212, 1213).

-*Contributors:* Brett Wortzman, Hunter Schafer, Zorah Fung

 ## Setup